lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/simple-factory.md

     let pizza: Pizza;

     // This is what varies.
 As the pizza selection changes over time,
-    // you’ll have to modify this code over and over. if (type === "cheese") {
+    // you'll have to modify this code over and over. if (type === "cheese") {
       pizza = new CheesePizza();
     } else if (type === "greek") {